 By illuminating a path for schools and districts to harness their unique strengths, we facilitate a systems-change approach to creating sustainable school health initiatives.
 We equip you and your team with tools and resources to create a vision and action plan of coordinated policies, programs and practices to support the whole child.

-We believe healthy kids is the path to student success.
+We believe the path to student success are healthy kids.

 We share a common goal: ensuring each student is healthy, safe, engaged, supported, and challenged to achieve their full potential.
 But the path to implementing the Whole School, Whole Community, Whole Child (WSCC) approach can be challenging–that’s where we come in.

 Journeys are better with an experienced guide.
 Participant outcomes include:

 - Skill building and guidance to chart your own path to student success.

 - Constructing a path to success with space to learn and grow

 - Support, reassurance, and guidance to work upstream and stay on track